2008 Sichuan earthquake: Memorialization

 On May 12, 2009, China marked the first anniversary of the quake with a moment of silence as people across the nation remembered the dead.
-The government also opened access to the sealed ruins of the Beichuan county seat for three days, after which it would be frozen in time as a state earthquake relic museum in remembrance of the disaster.
-There were also several concerts across the country to raise money for the survivors of the quake.
+The government also opened access to the sealed ruins of the Beichuan County seat for three days, after which it would be frozen in time as a state earthquake relic museum in remembrance of the disaster.